6 Different Types of Chainsaws + Buying Guide

 Actually, most homeowners only use gas chainsaws, which can cut through almost any size of wood.
 There are some drawbacks to these saws, though.
 They are big, loud, and smelly.
 And to use it safely, you must protect your ears and have a strong upper body.

-Since this is gas-powered, no cord is required, and the best choice for portability.
+Using a gas-powered chainsaw means there’s no cord required, making it the best choice for portability.
 It runs as long as there’s a fuel supply.
-Gas chainsaws are less hassle than battery chainsaws, as bringing extra gas feels more convenient than bringing an extra rechargeable battery.
+In my line of work, gas chainsaws are less hassle than battery chainsaws, as bringing extra gas feels more convenient than bringing an extra rechargeable battery.

 Overall, a gas chainsaw is a classic kind that has been around the longest.
 They are powerful and portable yet loud and heavy-weight.